sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 permalink: /2018-05-29-boxofficerevenueprediction/
 ---

 The movie box office revenue prediction is a problem that is widely being worked on by researchers and production houses.
-In our problem, the revenue prediction has been converted to a multi-level classification problem with 10 revenue buckets - the lowest revenue bucket implying a flop and the highest revenue bucket implying a blockbuster.
+In our problem, the revenue prediction has been designed as a multinomial classification problem with 10 revenue buckets - the lowest revenue bucket implying a flop and the highest revenue bucket implying a blockbuster.

 The raw movie dataset sourced from Kaggle had entries for 4803 movies.
-In addition to our target variable revenue, the dataset had a range of features including information around budget, cast, crew, movie genre, movie synopsis, production company etc. These text based features had to be engineered to numeric/categorical features prior to modelling.
-In our final modelling data, after exploring a range of features we fed 71 variables into the models.
+In addition to our target variable revenue, the dataset had a range of features including information around budget, cast, crew, movie genre, movie synopsis, production company etc. These features had to be engineered to suitable numeric/categorical features prior to modelling.
+In our final modelling data, after exploring a range of features we fed 71 features into the models.

-The 3 primary statistical modelling techniques that were used to solve this multi nomial classification problem were Elastic Net, Random Forest and XGBoost.
+The 3 primary statistical modelling techniques that were used to solve this multinomial classification problem were Elastic Net, Random Forest and XGBoost.
 The three models were then used to create a rule-based ensemble model.
 The techniques were compared using manual K-fold Cross Validation.
 Random Forest had the best performance measure among the primary modeling techniques.

 The 2 performance measures used to evaluate models through K-Fold Cross Validation were :

-1. Average percent of Classifying a Movie's Success exactly - **Bingo Classification Accuracy**
+1. Average percentage of classifying a movie performance in the exact class - **Bingo Classification Accuracy**
-2. Average percent of classifying a movie's success within one class of its true performance - **1 Away Classification Accuracy**
+2. Average percentage of classifying a movie performance within one class of its true performance - **1 Away Classification Accuracy**

 These metrics were picked for comparing model performance having looked at prior literature on this problem.

 ## 1 Motivation
 The global box office revenue is projected to scale 50bn USD by 2020.
 The fact that movie making is an expensive business, makes it extremely imperative to ensure the movies made experience box office success.
-Knowing which movies are likely to fail and which movies are likely to succeed prior to the movie release is the holy grail for movie makers.
-Movie Box Office Revenue prediction prior to movie release can help production companies save millions of dollars.
-The scope to perform innovative feature engineering and the large interest this problem has gained among scholars was our primary motivation behind picking this problem.
+Knowing which movies are likely to fail/succeed prior to the movie release is the holy grail for movie makers.
+Movie box office revenue prediction prior to movie release can help production companies save millions of dollars.
+The scope to perform innovative feature engineering and a large interest this problem has gained among scholars was our primary motivation behind picking this problem.

 ## 2 Literature Review
 There has been a quite a lot of work around the movie box office revenue prediction problem.
 One of the most cited work for this specific problem is the paper “Predicting box-office success of motion pictures with neural networks”, and the author is Ramesh Sharda.
 He used neural networks as the main algorithm to perform box office prediction on a subset of our data.
-We referred to prior literature and adopted identical problem formulation(as a multi class classification), model evaluation metrics to enable better benchmarking of our results.
+We referred to prior literature and adopted identical problem formulation(as a multinomial classification), model evaluation metrics to enable better benchmarking of our results.

 ## 3 Data Preparation